Inventory to Sales Ratio KPI: Definition, Importance, 80/20 Rule, Metrics Used to Calculate Stock Turnover Ratio Formula in 2023

 - How to Calculate the Stock Turnover Ratio?

-- Why is it Important to Know the Inventory to Sales Ratio?
+- Why is it Important to Know the Inventory to Sales Ratio in 2023?

 - What Metrics are Used to Measure the Stock Turnover Ratio?